-Introduces the elements of design and color in historical perspective.
+FAS 110 Costume History (2-0) Introduces the elements of design and color in historical perspective.
 A survey of historical periods of design focusing on costumes.

 Examines the influences on these periods of social, political and economic forces.
 Prerequisite: Consent of coordinator.

-FAS 111 Twentieth Century 3 hrs.
-Costume and Trends (3-0)
+3 hrs.
+FAS 111 Twentieth Century Costume and Trends (3-0)

 Presents an overview of fashion history and current trends in the 20th century.
 Includes fashion design, merchandising and factors which influence fashion from the merchandiser's point of view such as arts, technology and socioeconomic aspects.
-Prerequisite: FAS 110.
+Students participate in video production.